Enable sensitivity labels in Power BI

 Before enabling sensitivity labels on your tenant, make sure that sensitivity labels have been defined and published for relevant users and groups.
 See Create and configure sensitivity labels and their policies for detail.

 Customers in China must enable rights management for the tenant and add the Microsoft Information Protection Sync Service service principle, as described in steps 1 and 2 under Configure Azure Information Protection for customers in China.

 Using sensitivity labels in Desktop requires the Desktop December 2020 release and later.

 If you try to open a protected .pbix file with a Desktop version earlier than December 2020, it will fail, and you will be prompted to upgrade your Desktop version.

 Enable sensitivity labels

 Sensitivity labels must be enabled on the tenant before they can be used in both the service and in Desktop.
 This section describes how to enable them in the tenant settings.
-For additional considerations pertaining to Desktop, see Disabling sensitivity labels in Desktop across your org below.

 To enable sensitivity labels on the tenant, go to the Power BI Admin portal, open the Tenant settings pane, and find the Information protection section.